imarc/handbook/frontend.markdown

 * Conditional comments are deprecated in IE10+
 * Imarc _does not support_ IE Compatibility Mode

-## Analytics or marketing scripts.
+## External Scripts for Analytics, Marketing, and Plug-ins

-Clients are likely going to want to add marketing scripts like Google Analytics to their site, but we don't want those scripts gathering data in development or staging enviroments.
+Many of our client sites use external scripts such as Google Analytics, HubSpot or Marketo.
+We should stop those scripts gathering data in development or staging enviroments.

-While clients themselves can apply filters to correct this in the settings of those scripts, we can't count on this always being the case.
+While clients themselves may apply filters to correct this in the settings of those scripts, we can't count on this always being the case.
 Wrapping any marketing scripts in a conditional that differentiates between enviroments is the most ideal solution.

-The way of detecting whether the enviroment is production may vary from project to project so it's a good idea to consult the project's dedicated engineer about best way to do so.
+The way of detecting whether the enviroment is production varies from project to project.
+Consult the project's lead engineer about best way to do this.

 ## Accessibility